Welcome to the DC Statehood Coalition

 Keep up with DC Statehood Bill News!

-Known officially as the State of Washington, DC Admission Act, the legislation from DC Delegate Eleanor Holmes Norton -- HR 1291 -- now has 130 cosponsors following our second major should-be-citizen lobby day on June 12 with the addition of Rep's Adriano Espaillat (NY-13), Darren Soto (FL-9), Bill Foster (IL-11), Pramila Jayapal (WA-7), Dwight Evans (PA-2), Ruben Kihuen (NV-4) and Donald Norcross (NJ-1) in June (so far!).
+Known officially as the State of Washington, DC Admission Act, the legislation from DC Delegate Eleanor Holmes Norton -- HR 1291 -- now has 133 cosponsors one month after our second major should-be-citizen lobby day on June 12 with the addition of Rep's Adriano Espaillat (NY-13), Darren Soto (FL-9), Bill Foster (IL-11), Pramila Jayapal (WA-7), Dwight Evans (PA-2), Ruben Kihuen (NV-4), Donald Norcross (NJ-1), Val Butler Demings (FL-10), Sean Patrick Maloney (NY-18) and Carol Shea-Porter (NH-1).
 A complimentary bill by Sen. Tom Carper (DE) -- S. 1278 -- was introduced on May 25 in the Senate and now has 19 cosponsors.
 For the full list of cosponsors for the 115th Congress (and previous Congresses), see here.

 DC Says NO to Federal Overlords